mtrevisan/Boxon/README.md

 ### Checksum

 #### parameters
- - `type`: the Class of variable the be read.
+ - `type`: the Class of variable to be read.
  - `byteOrder`: the byte order, `ByteOrder.BIG_ENDIAN` or `ByteOrder.LITTLE_ENDIAN` (used for primitives other than `byte`).
- - `skipStart`: how many byte are to be skipped from the start of the message for the calculation of the checksum (defaults to 0).
+ - `skipStart`: how many bytes are to be skipped from the start of the message for the calculation of the checksum (defaults to 0).
- - `skipEnd`: how many byte are to be skipped from the end of the message for the calculation of the checksum (default to 0).
+ - `skipEnd`: how many bytes are to be skipped from the end of the message for the calculation of the checksum (default to 0).
  - `algorithm`: the algorithm to be applied to calculate the checksum.

 #### description